 Reduce your support costs by automating enrollment

 Gone are the days where you have to manually add a user into your LMS and email them their details.
-With a CRM you can get users automatically set up with a new account and auto enroll them onto specific courses.
+Your CRM will create user accounts on the LMS, send their passwords, enrol them onto the relevant courses, and send relevant welcome/enrolment emails.
+Nifty!

 Keep the learning journey going without having to track every user